Il Marchese, a restaurant and amaro bar in the centre of Rome, is perfectly placed for a drink or a bite to eat after a downtown shopping trip.

-From summer 2020, this centrally located bar and osteria has been able to move tables outside, across both sides of the road, to make the most of warm evenings in the historical centre of Rome.
+From summer 2020, this centrally located bar and osteria added outside tables, across both sides of the road, to make the most of warm evenings in the historical centre of Rome.
 With some tables boasting views of Ara Pacis, and others simply catching the atmosphere of the cobbled street, both indoors and outdoors are now great choices.

 The restaurant and bar’s name takes its cue from a classic Italian film, Il Marchese del Grillo, which tells the tale of a comic life-swap between a Marquis and a charcoal maker.
 So it is that Il Marchese channels two dynamics: elegant spaces for some aristocratic lounging, with one of the best stocked cocktail bars in the centre; plus a kitchen serving hearty recipes from the Roman working-class tradition – basically the best of both worlds.

 The brainchild of two Roman entrepreneurs and friends since childhood, Davide Solari and Lorenzo Renzi enjoyed plenty of experience in the Roman bar and restaurant scene before launching this passion project in 2018.
 In the kitchens, local chef Daniele Roppo says that his inspirations include his grandmother’s cooking and his grandfather’s insistence that he should try everything.

 Il Marchese restaurant offers classics from Roman cuisine as a base line, but the chef has fun with some of the ingredients and plating, making this a little bit more pop than your average Roman trattoria.